DinoChiesa/ApigeeEdge-Java-Compute-Hash/Readme.md

        <Property name='string-to-hash'>{request.content}</Property>
      </Properties>
      <ClassName>com.dinochiesa.edgecallouts.HashGeneratorCallout</ClassName>
-     <ResourceURL>java://edge-callout-hash-1.0-SNAPSHOT.jar</ResourceURL>
+     <ResourceURL>java://edge-callout-hash-1.0.2.jar</ResourceURL>
    </JavaCallout>
    ```

 5. use the Edge UI, or a command-line tool like [pushapi](https://github.com/carloseberhardt/apiploy) or similar to
    import the proxy into an Edge organization, and then deploy the proxy .

-6. Use a client to generate and send http requests with appropriate HTTP
-Signatures, to the proxy.
+6. Use a client to generate and send http requests with a payload, to the proxy.
 Example:
    ```
     curl -i -H 'content-type: text/plain' -X POST \
        'http://ORGNAME-ENVNAME.apigee.net/hash-trial/compute?algorithm=sha256' \